LAPI 935: SPAIN AFTER FRANCO //

 Check the index for Spain, Basque, Franco, etc.

-For reference books related to Spanish music and zarzuela, get started in the UArts Music Library by using these guides to General Music Reference and World Music Reference.
+For reference books related to Spanish music and zarzuela, get started in the UArts Music Library by using these guides to General Music Reference and World Music/Oral Traditions.

 Use the University Libraries catalog to find books, videos, CDs, scores, journal titles, etc. To locate all of the materials the library holds on a topic, it is most efficient to search by Subject.
 Use the following subject headings in the online catalog.
 Be careful to follow the exact spelling and form.
 These subject headings are standard and are used in most libraries.